arkayenro/packager/README.md

 file, some hosting services (eg CurseForge) cannot handle that situation and you may be better off leaving it as the default format.

-Use of the -g option shoul dnot be required, and is untested and i have no idea what it will do, so dont use it.
+Use of the -g option should not be required, and is untested so i have no idea what it will do, so dont use it.

 All you need to do is setup toc files for the clients that your addon supports (with